mariodavid/cuba-component-xero/README.md

 ### Usage

 In order to interact with the Xero API it is reqiured to setup an account and create the corresponding credentials accordingly.
 After that the configuation settings can be setup in the CUBA application.

+#### Configure the Xero SDK integration - Video Tutorial
+In order to configure the connection to Xero correctly, this youtube video shows how to setup the integration: [CUBA Xero Java SDK Integration - configuration](https://youtu.be/A5HZM-wlOJA)

 #### Create Xero API credentials